ShahsTestingZone/ShahsTestingZone/README.md

 Additionally, **I have passed my AWS Solutions Architect Associate qualification** and have a STEM related degree in Aircraft Engineering with Pilot Studies.

-**Get in contact with me for juinor 'Android/AWS Developer' roles.**
+**Get in contact with me for junior 'Android/AWS Developer' roles.**

 </p>